Where to Discuss?

 Observed Value

 Let’s start with observed value.
+The raw materials of our regression forge.
 The value might vary from samples to other samples, but let’s just use this example below:

 Trend: Worksheet: Polynomial Regression: Observed Value